Asbestos Exposure Lawyer

 Asbestos Exposure And Its Link To Cancer

-There is no “safe” level of asbestos exposure, and there usually is a period of 10 to 50 years before an asbestos victim exhibits the first clinical asbestos disease symptoms.
+There is no “safe” level of asbestos exposure, and, depending on the individual and the particular disease, there usually is wide range of 5 to 60 years before an asbestos victim exhibits the first clinical asbestos disease symptoms.

 Dangerously high levels of asbestos exposure have been found in various occupational settings, including construction sites, shipyards, refineries, factories, steel mills, paper mills, railroads, auto repair shops and mines.
 Potential asbestos exposure can also occur at schools, public buildings and even in your own home if asbestos products are disturbed or become damaged.
 Experts agree that families who have a loved one who works with asbestos outside the family home are at a heightened risk of developing an asbestos-related disease if they assisted with laundry or even greeted that individual each day as they arrived home from work.